bbulkow/FastLED-idf/THREADING.md

 I believe I understand how this is supposed to work.

+## Note!
+3 wire only

+Everything below about RMT and parallel use likely flies out the window with a 4-wire LED.
+No one has ported FastLED on ESP32 to use hardware assiste for 4-wire LEDs, that's why you get that ugly warning about no hardware assist.

 ## Parallel output, or multiple controller, mode

 FastLED talks a bit about what they call 'multi channel'.
 This is